What we know so far about the deadly wedding fire in Iraq’s Nineveh

 Where did it happen?

-- The fire occurred in the al-Haitham Hall in the town of Hamdaniyah.
+- The fire occurred in the al-Haitham Hall in the town of Hamdaniya.

 - The area is a predominantly Christian one just outside Mosul, some 335km (205 miles) northwest of Baghdad.